antgroup/open-source-project-template/README.md

 7. Write some great software and tell people about it.
 8. A formatted name can be provided for the documents if your documents have multi-language support.
 You can use the formatted form, which is `{name}_{language code}.{ext}`.
       - NOTICE: The language code lists can be [found here](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes).
 For instance, if the document is in Chinese, it is possible to use the name `README_ZH.md`.
+      - We recommend that English be used as the primary language in documents and other contents.

 > Keep the README fresh!
 It's the first thing people see and will make the initial impression.